YuyangLi99/RDFDDL/README.md

 ## 1. Project Introduction 📜

-The core of this project is the **"RDF 🡕 dL Verification Pipeline"**, which operates as follows:
+The core of this project is the **"RDFdL Verification Pipeline"**, which operates as follows:

 1.  **Modeling with RDF/SHACL**: We model a Cyber-Physical System—its components, states, and physical constraints—using the Resource Description Framework (RDF).
 The Shapes Constraint Language (SHACL) is used to define the precise rules and conditions for each state.
 2.  **Reasoning with Jena**: The Apache Jena framework is used to reason over the RDF model.
 Custom reasoner `Builtin` functions are implemented to infer potential state transitions based on the system's logic.